Bartvds/demo-travis-gh-pages/README.md

 ## Intro

 This guide describes a minimal setup to enable [Travis-CI](https://travis-ci.org/) to build your static website using [Grunt](http://gruntjs.com/) and publish it to [gh-pages](https://pages.github.com/) branch after you push your sources to your Github repository.
-Using this you can automatically export the documentation for your code project or publish any other static site you build with Grunt.
+Using this you can automatically export the documentation for your project or publish any other static site you build with Grunt.

 After every commit or merge to the specified branch a build will trigger the Github webhooks.
 Travis will then clone the repository, install the dependencies and run a command.
 In this case we use Grunt to rebuild our site and push it to your repository.
 This is a simple form of *continuous deployment*.

-In this demo we depends on [grunt-gh-pages](https://www.npmjs.org/package/grunt-gh-pages) and a encrypted OAuth token to enable Travis to push to a repository on your behalf.
+In this demo we depends on [grunt-gh-pages](https://www.npmjs.org/package/grunt-gh-pages) and an encrypted OAuth token to enable Travis to push to a repository on your behalf.

 ## Alternatives